 Festivals vary from year to year, so if you come across another event during your Alaska ten-day itinerary planning, feel free to let us know - we would love to update this list with other cool events!

 - The days tend to be long in Alaska in summer, giving you plenty of time to enjoy the area, and drive around.
 However, note that it will disorientate you, as it will be 9 pm or 10 pm when you think it’s 5 pm.

-- Mosquitoes in Alaska are infamous, and not a legend!
+- Mosquitoes in Alaska are infamous and not a legend!
 Bring strong mosquito repellent.
-A face mosquito net will come in handy, especially in the Denali area
+A head mosquito net will come in handy, especially in the Denali area.

 - Weather change rapidly - again, not a myth.
 You can experience 4-seasons in one day.
 So layer up.

 - A good waterproof jacket, fleece, hoody, and gloves will be useful.
 Check our Guide on lightweight waterproof jackets before your trip!

-- If you are planning on hiking, gaiters and hiking poles might be of value as you travel through potentially muddy and slippery trails
+- If you plan hiking, gaiters and hiking poles might be of value as you travel through potentially muddy and slippery trails.

-- Do not feed animals and please, please watch for bear safety measures.
-Not only for your safety of course, but also for the bears and other wild animals.
-They will smell your garbage bags, your snacks, and left over.
-The closer they come to human food and human interaction, the less scared they are, and thus the more likely of attacks from the animals to the humans.
+- Do not feed animals, and please, please watch for bear safety measures.
+Not only for your safety, of course, but also for the bears and other wild animals.
+They will smell your garbage bags, your snacks, and leftover.
+The closer they come to human food and human interaction, the less scared they are, and thus the more likely attacks from the animals to the humans.
 When this happens, the animals will pay for human carelessness.
-Rangers and wildlife service might decide to kill the animals to prevent further attacks.
-So please please, pack it out, pack it tight, and leave the wild animals be wild.
+Rangers and wildlife services might decide to kill the animals to prevent further attacks.
+Please, please, pack it out, pack it tight, and leave the wild animals wild.